Open topic with navigation

 0, no subqueries are materialized.

-MAX_STMT_CACHE_SIZE to 0 will empty the current cache and disable statement caching.
+0 empties the current cache and disables statement caching.

 For NuoDB internal testing only.